codekozz/agate-restaurant/README.md

 # agate-restaurant
-Website for a restaurant with author's cuisine
+Website for the restaurant with author's cuisine